'Lilium pitkinense'

 This page is for reference only, not as an offer to sell species bulbs or seeds.

-Named for Sarah Ann Pitkin, owner of the property this lily was discovered on in 1952.
+Named for Sarah Ann Pitkin, owner of the property this lily was discovered in 1952.
 Once carrying “species” status, it is more than likely a hybrid population as both in the Pitkin Marsh and in the cool greenhouse, they show a great deal of variation in height, flower color and size, as well as period of bloom.

 Title photo courtesy of Gene Mirro of a stand of 'L. pitkenense' at his home.
 Copyright Gene Mirro, all rights reserved.
 Used with permission.